 Tasmania’s first Wine & Spirit Education Trust tutor, she offers sparkling wine, spirits and cocktail training, consumer focused business development, public speaking, social media assistance and events; there isn’t much within the industry that Curly has not done.
 Her most sought after skill is in bridging the gap between the idea in your head and making it a reality.
 Curly has been a wine judge at Festivale since 2014 and an associate judge at the Royal Hobart Wine Show from 2014-2016.

 Aside from working in the wine and spirits industry, Curly is also the current president of Pedder Patter Childcare Centres and Chair of the marketing committee of Cityprom.
 A former manager at the Harvest Launceston Community Farmers’ Market from 2015-2017, she also has a regular spot fortnightly on ABC Northern Tasmania and ABC Hobart called Cooking with Curly.
 Every other Thursday around 3pm she talks about what is in season across Tasmania and how to use it in your cooking.
-Curly has taken part in several public speaking engagements such as MC’ing the Alain Passard dinner at TAFE and hosting the Sprout Conference dinner in 2015 and was awarded the Standout Food Ambassador for Northern Tasmania in 2016.
+Curly has taken part in several public speaking engagements such as MC’ing the Alain Passard dinner at TAFE and hosting the Sprout Conference dinner in 2015 and was awarded the Standout Food Ambassador for Northern Tasmania in 2016 and again in 2017.

 If you are looking for a formal approach to learning about wines and spirits, Curly offers the internationally renowned Wine & Spirits Education Trust qualifications.
 To find out more visit the Wine Education page.